-Surface wave observations are commonly used to study crustal and upper mantle structures on local, regional and global scales.
-Tomographic inversions of surface wave travel times for two-dimensional (2-D) group and phase speed maps and three-dimensional (3-D) shear velocity structures are the subjects of numerous studies (e.g., Trampert & Woodhouse, 1995; Ekström et al., 1997; Shapiro & Ritzwoller, 2002; and many others).
-Central Asia has been a particular focus for these studies (e.g., Bourjot & Romanowicz, 1992; Wu & Levshin, 1994; Curtis & Woodhouse, 1997; Wu et al., 1997; Ritzwoller & Levshin, 1998; Ritzwoller et al., 1998; Griot et al., 1998; Huang et al., 2003; Shapiro et al., 2004), as it presents a mosaic of tectonic structures that result from the complex deformation history of the region.
+Surface wave observations are commonly used to study crustal and upper-mantle structures on local, regional and global scales.
+Tomographic inversions of surface wave traveltimes for two-dimensional (2-D) group and phase speed maps and three-dimensional (3-D) shear velocity structures are the subjects of numerous studies (e.g. Trampert & Woodhouse 1995; Ekström et al. 1997; Shapiro & Ritzwoller 2002, and many others).
+Central Asia has been a particular focus for these studies (e.g. Bourjot & Romanowicz 1992; Wu & Levshin 1994; Curtis & Woodhouse 1997; Wu et al. 1997; Ritzwoller & Levshin 1998; Ritzwoller et al. 1998; Griot et al. 1998; Huang et al. 2003; Shapiro et al. 2004), as it presents a mosaic of tectonic structures that result from the complex deformation history of the region.
 Because crustal structure is so varied across Central Asia, the ability to resolve the structure of the crust from the mantle is particularly problematic.

 There are a number of approaches to surface wave tomography used in previous studies.
-Most are based on extracting dispersion information for fundamental Rayleigh and Love waves for a set of periods usually followed by a series of one-dimensional (1-D) inversions on a grid of locations for crustal and upper mantle shear velocities (e.g., Shapiro & Ritzwoller, 2002).
-Some authors (van Heijst & Woodhouse, 1999; Yoshizawa & Kennett, 2002) have also used higher mode phase velocities obtained by stripping these modes from the observed records.
-Another approach is based on full waveform fitting using synthetic seismograms for 1-D structures between source and receiver, and interpolating the estimated cross-sections to produce a 3-D model of the region of study (Nolet, 1978, 1987; Lebedev & Nolet, 2003; Friederich, 2003).
+Most are based on extracting dispersion information for fundamental Rayleigh and Love waves for a set of periods usually followed by a series of one-dimensional (1-D) inversions on a grid of locations for crustal and upper mantle shear velocities (e.g. Shapiro & Ritzwoller 2002).
+Some authors (van Heijst & Woodhouse 1999; Yoshizawa & Kennett 2002) have also used higher mode phase velocities obtained by stripping these modes from the observed records.
+Another approach is based on full waveform fitting using synthetic seismograms for 1-D structures between source and receiver, and interpolating the estimated cross-sections to produce a 3-D model of the region of study (Nolet 1978, 1987; Friederich 2003; Lebedev & Nolet 2003).
 Both of these approaches to introduce overtones into the inversion are applied at periods above 30 s where the overtones dominantly constrain mantle structure.
 The use of mantle overtones does not particularly help to improve estimates of crustal structure or to resolve the crust from the mantle.
-Crustal overtones at periods below 15-20 s, however, present information about crustal structure, that, if used together with fundamental mode data, may significantly improve estimates of the structure of the crust and resolution from the underlying mantle.
+Crustal overtones at periods below 15-20 s, however, present information about crustal structure that, if used together with fundamental mode data, may significantly improve estimates of the structure of the crust and resolution from the underlying mantle.

-There have been several studies that demonstrated the observability and usefulness of crustal higher modes (e.g., Oliver & Ewing, 1957, 1958; Oliver et al., 1959; Oliver, 1962; Alexander, 1962; Brune & Dorman, 1963, Kovach and Anderson, 1964; Crampin, 1964, 1966a, 1966b; Crampin & King, 1977; Nolet, 1975, 1977).
+There have been several studies that demonstrated the observability and usefulness of crustal higher modes (e.g. Oliver & Ewing 1957, 1958; Oliver et al. 1959; Alexander 1962; Oliver 1962; Brune & Dorman 1963; Crampin 1964; Kovach & Anderson 1964; Crampin 1966a,b; Nolet 1975; Crampin & King 1977; Nolet 1977).
 For the most part, these studies have been confined to the interpretation of a small number of particular paths.
 To our knowledge, there has been no attempt to use crustal higher modes in tomographic inversions.
-Higher mode data have also been used in a completely different frequency range (2 - 15 Hz) to study the shear velocity structure of sediments in the top few tens of meters beneath the surface and the sea floor (e.g., Gabriels et al., 1987; Ritzwoller & Levshin, 2002).
+Higher mode data have also been used in a completely different frequency range (2-15 Hz) to study the shear velocity structure of sediments in the top few tens of metres beneath the surface and the seafloor (e.g. Gabriels et al. 1987; Ritzwoller & Levshin 2002).